trueno vs Steampipe

 Curated rules + opinionated severity

-Steampipe gives you the data; the rules and queries are up to you. trueno ships with a maintained rules engine (50+ AWS scanners) and an opinionated severity model — you don't have to decide what counts as a critical finding on day one.
+Steampipe gives you the data; the rules and queries are up to you. trueno ships with a maintained rules engine (58 AWS service evaluators, ~140 checks, open-sourced as trueno-aws-rules) and an opinionated severity model, so you don't have to decide what counts as a critical finding on day one.

 Hosted + alerted out of the box